vezzolter/DSA/Algorithms/Searching/Searching.md

 # &#x1F559; Origins
-The concept of searching emerged unknown-long time ago and primarly attributed to the collective ingenuity of humanity, the development of searching algorithms dates back in the early days of computing.
+The concept of searching emerged unknown-long time ago and primarily attributed to the collective ingenuity of humanity, the development of searching algorithms dates back in the early days of computing.
 The first search algorithms, such as **Linear Search** and **Binary Search** quickly gained widespread adoption and underwent continuous development by programmers worldwide, becoming a fundamental component in various applications.
 As people started to utilize tree and graph based data structures more, the relevant search algorithms like following ones appeared: **DFS**, **BFS**, **Dijkstra's Algorithm**, **A\***, **Greedy Best-First Search**, — which are still extremely valuable and efficient to this day.
-Another breakthrough came with the rising popularity of the internet, which created a need in sophisticated and compex search engines, that could both filtrate the large amounts of different data and decide what is relevant.
-One notable invention, that revolutioized web search was the **PageRank** developed by **Larry Page** and **Sergey Brin** in **1996**, which first prototype was utilized at **Google** in **1998**.
+Another breakthrough came with the rising popularity of the internet, which created a need in sophisticated and complex search engines, that could both filtrate the large amounts of different data and decide what is relevant.
+One notable invention, that revolutionized web search was the **PageRank** developed by **Larry Page** and **Sergey Brin** in **1996**, which first prototype was utilized at **Google** in **1998**.
 Nowadays the direction of searching tend to utilize the **AI** and **NLP** driven ideas in order to deliver more accurate search results.

 # &#129309; Contributing
-Unfortunatelly, I couldn't find much information about how to design or to analyze the search algorithms.
+Unfortunately, I couldn't find much information about how to design or to analyze the search algorithms.
 If anyone reading this can suggest a helpful resource where I can learn about it more, I would be extremely grateful for that!
 For detailed guidelines, please refer to the [root directory's contributing section](../../#-contributing).